incf-nidash/nidmresults-spmhtml/README.md

  <full path to SPM>/toolbox/
  ```

-##### Testing
+#### Testing

 Currently, two versions of the test suite exist.
-One based on the `matlab unittesting framework` and the other based on the `[MOxUnit](https://github.com/MOxUnit/MOxUnit)` library.
+One based on the `matlab unittesting framework` and the other based on the [`MOxUnit`](https://github.com/MOxUnit/MOxUnit) library.
 The `matlab unittesting framework` tests are recommended for testing the code locally in `Matlab` as they perform much faster and do not require any additional installation.
 The `MOxUnit` tests are recommended for testing the code locally in `Octave` and are also used for the Travis CI.
 Below is a description of how to run each test set.

-#### Matlab Unittesting Framework
+##### Matlab Unittesting Framework

 1. Add the filepath to the 'tests/matlabunit_testsuite' folder.
 In the Matlab commandline type;

  ```
 addpath(fullfile(fileparts(which('nidm_results_display')), 'test', 'matlabunit_testsuite'))
  ```
-2. Run runTest;
+2. Run runTest.
+In the Matlab commandline type;

  ```
  runTest();
  ```

- #### MOxUnit Framework
+ ##### MOxUnit Framework

  1. Download the MOxUnit testing framework to 'tests/moxunit_testsuite'.
 In the bash commandline type;